miranda-santos-ricardo/first_mcp_server/README.md

 - Pass the Latitude and longitude and receive the information about:
   - current weather
   - forecast
-- Powered by OpenAI's GPT-4 + custom prompts
+- Powered by Claude + Python code

 ## 📦 Tech Stack
 - Python